Preparing for camp

 - Anything Valuable—Our insurance does not cover camper’s personal belongings.
 Cross Trails Ministry reserves the right to search youth camper’s belongings.

 * Week 8 Adult Family Campers, Grandparent Campers and Women’s Big “R” participants may bring these items.
-Alcohol may be consumed in moderation, and only at restricted times and places by adults over 21 at Camp Chrysalis or Ebert Ranch Camp.
+Alcohol may be consumed in moderation, and only at restricted times and places by adults over 21.
 Tobacco and vaping products may be used only outdoors in restricted locations.

 Why We Don’t Allow Campers to Have Cell Phones